cnellington/Contextualized/joss/paper.md

 This framework exhibits desirable properties, such as its ability to infer sample-specific models without losing power by splitting data into many subgroups, incorporate multiple data modalities via context encoding, explicitly test for heterogeneity in real data, while automatically defaulting to the most appropriate type of traditional model when complex heterogeneity is not present.

 # Statement of Need
+Traditionally, contextual factors might be controlled for by splitting data into many context-specific groups, but this quickly limits statistical power and model accuracy as the number of contexts increases, and in real data the number of possible contexts can vastly exceed the amount of data available.
+For example, there are 11,500,000 known single-nucleotide polymorphisms in humans, implying $2^{11,500,000}$ genetic contexts, but only about $2^{37}$ people have ever existed.

+# Use Cases
+`Contextualized ML` unifies and supercedes a wide variety of popular modeling approaches, including simple population modeling, sub-population modeling, (latent) mixture modeling, cluster modeling, time-varying models, and varying-coefficient models.
+`Contextualized ML` further supercedes these frameworks, permitting even sample-specific modeling without losing statistical power.

 Previous cluster or cohort-based methods infer a single statistical model that is shared amongst all the samples in a (sub)population, implicitly assuming that intra-cluster or intra-cohort samples are homogeneous and identically distributed.
 This simplifies the resulting mathematical models, but ignores heterogeneity -- as a result, models which use homogeneous effects to mimic heterogeneous phenomena force users to pick *either* model flexibility or parsimony.